mramitpatel/mramitpatel.github.io/app/projects/_posts/2011-05-01-jll-ipad-search.md

 role: "Product Design "
 description: "A property search application built for enterprise, designed for everyday people."
 overview: "Jll Property Search for iPad is a tablet focused commercial real-estate application.
 In the process, I pitched JLL a number of ideas on styles, flows and overall a variety of experiences.
-With the rise of Windows 8, I wanted to design an iPad application that pushed JLL into a territory - a hybrid of the flat clarity of Windows 8 with the finese and UX patterns of iOS."
+With the rise of Windows 8, I wanted to design an iPad application that pushed JLL into a territory - a hybrid of the flat clarity of Windows 8 with the finese and UX patterns of iOS.
+Designed at UnitOneNine."

 summary: "I pitched the UX and interface of JLL's iPad Property Search.
 A prototype application that helped evolve JLL's digital mobile app strategy."